Fatima Cody Stanford: Career

+In an interview with Sanjay Gupta for his CNN Chasing life podcast, she coined the term "street corner medicine" to refer to the assumption that people judge people based on their size—they assume that heavier people are unhealthy and leaner people are healthy without investigating whether this is factual by evaluating metabolic health parameters such as blood pressure, cholesterol, liver function tests, blood sugar, etc.

+Dr. Stanford was featured as a leading voice at the NY Times Deal Book Summit alongside the CEO of Eli Lilly, Dave Ricks, as they discussed the role of GLP-1 receptor agonist in obesity treatment.

-She is a deputy editor for Contemporary Clinical Trials.
+Stanford was a deputy editor for Contemporary Clinical Trials.

-In 2018, Stanford said she was racially profiled when she administered medical assistance to a fellow passenger on a Delta Airlines flight.
+In 2018, Stanford said she was racially profiled when administering medical assistance to a fellow passenger on a Delta Airlines flight.
 Flight attendants did not believe that she was a physician despite her presenting her medical license to them.

 The United States Department of Health and Human Services and United States Department of Agriculture named Dr. Stanford to the 2025 Dietary Guidelines for Americans Advisory Committee as one of 20 nationally recognized nutrition and public health experts.

+In 2025, she and over 55 international commissioners, led by Dr. Francesco Rubino, proposed a new definition and diagnostic criteria for obesity.
+The specific aim of the Lancet Commission was to establish objective criteria for disease diagnosis, aiding clinical decision-making and prioritization of therapeutic interventions and public health strategies.